metamagic-games/dnd-homebrews/src/Subclasses/Fighter/CombatMedic/CombatMedic.md

 #### Anatomical Precision

 At 18th level, you learn to use your medical knowledge to assess how best to injure your target.
 Once per Short Rest, when attacking a humanoid creature, you can choose to use _Anatomical Precision_.
-Make a medicine check.
+Make a medicine check of DC equal to the target's constitution.
 If you succeed, you gain advantage on your attack.